softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 # Pepper Chat Responses Dialogflow Fulfillment Library
-We recommend you use the included template files, located in the 'template' folder:
+We recommend you use the included example project, located in the 'Example' folder:
-- Agent zip file: PEPPER_FULLFILLMENT_EXAMPLE.zip
+- Agent zip file: PepperFulfillmentExampleAgent.zip
 - Fulfillment code: index.js, package.json <br><br>
 to get started with using this library. <br><br>